Dialectical Behavior Therapy (DBT)

 What is Dialectical Behavior Therapy (DBT)?

-Our DBT Program is run by trained professionals with a passion to help clients create a life worth living.
-The adult DBT program at Nystrom and Associates, Ltd. has been certified by the State of Minnesota Department of Human Services as an adherent, standard DBT program.
-Our certified DBT program includes all of the components of treatment included in DBT: weekly individual therapy, weekly skills training group, access to after-hours DBT phone coaching, and a DBT consultation team of committed and trained DBT therapists.
+The DBT program at Nystrom & Associates has been certified by the State of Minnesota Department of Human Services as an adherent, standard DBT program.
+Our certified DBT program includes all of the components of treatment included in DBT:

 Mindfulness is the ability to be in the present moment.
 Mindfulness skills help us to experience our current environment, sensations, feelings, and thoughts in a non-judgmental way.
 Mindfulness can help when distracted and overwhelmed.
 Mindfulness helps to reduce misery and increase our capacity for joy and hope.